PowerWater: Electricity

-A new power plant, the Weddell Power Station, was constructed in 2008–2014.
+The Weddell Power Station was constructed in 2008–2014.
 The first two generators came on line in 2008–2009.
 The third generator was due to be completed in 2011–2012 but did not get commissioned until 2014.
 The power station added 30% capacity to Darwin's power supply.

 Water

 PowerWater is also responsible for management of sewerage and the major water catchments in the region.
 Water is mainly stored in the largest dam, The Darwin River Dam which holds up to 90% of Darwin's water supply.
 For many years, Darwin's principal water supply came from Manton Dam.